nosolutions/puppet-tsm/README.md

 ##Overview

-Install and manage TSM (Tivoli Storage Manager) with puppet.
+Install and manage TSM (Tivoli Storage Manager) client with puppet.
 It's heavily inspired by the puppetlabs-ntp module.

 This is currently work in progress!